noir-lang/noir/yellow-paper/docs/state/tree-implementations.md

 ## Siloing leaves

 In several trees in the protocol we indicate that its leaves are "siloed".
-This refers to hashing the leaf value with a siloing value before inserting it in the tree.
-The siloing value is typically an identifier of the contract that produced the value.
+This refers to hashing the leaf value with some other "siloing" value before inserting it into the tree.
+The siloing value is typically the contract address of the contract that produced the value.
 This allows us to store disjoint "domains" within the same tree, ensuring that a value emitted from one domain cannot affect others.

-To guarantee the siloing of leaf values, siloing is performed by a trusted protocol circuit, such as the kernel or rollup circuits, and not by an application circuit.
-Siloing is performed by Pedersen hashing the contract address and the value.
+To guarantee the siloing of leaf values, siloing is performed by a trusted protocol circuit, such as a kernel or rollup circuit, and not by an application circuit.